-Component Complete Incomplete PHS and Internship Hour Tracking Assignment The student has completed the required number of PHE hours.
-PHE factual reports have been completed and reflect the experiences associated with the PHE time log.
-The student has not yet completed the required number of PHE hours.
-PHE factual reports have not been completed or require major mediation to reflect the experiences associated with the PHE time log.
+Component Complete Incomplete PHS and The student has completed the required The student has not yet completed the Internship Hour number of PHE hours.
+PHE factual required number of PHE hours.
+PHE Tracking reports have been completed and reflect factual reports have not been completed or Assignment the experiences associated with the require major mediation to reflect the PHE time log. experiences associated with the PHE time log.

 Touchpoint Scheduling Assignment Student scheduled Touchpoint meeting and submitted confirmation email of scheduling to the Canvas assignment page.
 Student did not schedule a Touchpoint meeting, OR student scheduled a Touchpoint meeting but did not upload the confirmation to Canvas.
 E-folio and Peer Review Student provided a link to their e-folio on the Canvas discussion board and reviewed by commenting at least 5 of their peers e-folio pages.
 Student did not provide a link to their e- folio on the Canvas discussion board and/or did not review and comment on at least 5 of their peers e-folio pages.
 Evaluation of Internship Site Student submitted a Qualtrics response on the survey listed on the Canvas assignment page.
 Student did not submit a Qualtrics response on the survey listed on the Canvas assignment page.
 Internship Time Log The time log provides signed documentation of participation in various activities conducted during the internship and demonstrates attainment of the required internship hours.
 The required internship hours have not been attained.
 Major mediation is required.